celentebb/bb-realm/_posts/2024-09-16-where-to-get-powerups.markdown

 > The table below shows each Bonus Room along with the Power Ups you can get there. <cite>- Enjoy</cite>

+How to use the table: for example, if you are low on credits and you need chargers, you can go to "Blitzy Daub Home" and play the mini game for 5000 coins.
+[Note: you only can play mini games while you wait for the game to start.]

 <img src="../assets/img/mini-games-power-ups.png" width="820" height="420">

 ***